-Product Line Strategy genius matches bundles of technologies to bundles of customer needs.
-The key, though, is to do so over time and repeatedly.
+Product Line Strategy genius matches bundles of technologies to bundles of customer needs… over time and repeatedly.

 To form a product line strategy, managers must think beyond a common single-product mindset.
 Instead, they must coordinate how multiple products relate to each other and to different market segments.
-This may challenge the existing practices many companies worked diligently to set up.
-But when well-orchestrated, a product line strategy approach complements older practices and the results can be brilliant.
+This may involve strategy moves, pivots and multi-generational product planning.

 Learn more at The Profound Impact of Product Line Strategies